-- Size of the premises - Nature of the premises - Distance of the premises from the home or workplace of the person making the representation - Potential impact of the premises, i.e. number of customers, routes likely to be taken by those visiting the establishment; and - Circumstances of the person and nature of their interest, which may be relevant to the distance from the premises, - 8.6 The Licensing Authority recognizes that the phrase 'sufficiently close to be likely to be affected' could have a different meaning for, for instance, a private resident, a residential school for children and a residential hostel for vulnerable adults and will therefore deal with each representation on its own merit. - 8.7 The Licensing Authority will take into account the following factors when determining whether an individual is a person with a 'business interest that might be affected': - Size of the premises.
+- 7.6 The Licensing Authority recognizes that the phrase 'sufficiently close to be likely to be affected' could have a different meaning for, for instance, a private resident, a residential school for children and a residential hostel for vulnerable adults and will therefore deal with each representation on its own merit. - 7.7 The Licensing Authority will take into account the following factors when determining whether an individual is a person with a 'business interest that might be affected': - Size of the premises. - The 'catchment' area of the premises (i.e., how far people travel to visit); and whether the person making the representation has business interests in that catchment area that might be affected. - Whether or not the representation is purely based on 'competition' as the Licensing Authority does not consider this to be a relevant representation.

-- The 'catchment' area of the premises (i.e. how far people travel to visit); and whether the person making the representation has business interests in that catchment area that might be affected. - Whether or not the representation is purely based on 'competition' as the Licensing Authority does not consider this to be a relevant representation.
-This list is not exhaustive. - 8.8 With regard to persons representing persons living sufficiently close and persons having business interests that may be affected, the Licensing Authority will take into account trade associations, trade unions, residents and tenants' associations.
-The Licensing Authority will not, however, generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for.
+This list is not exhaustive.

+7.8 With regard to persons representing persons living sufficiently close and persons having business interests that may be affected, the Licensing Authority will take into account trade associations, trade unions, residents, and tenants' associations.
+The Licensing Authority will not, however, generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e., lives sufficiently close to the premises to be likely to be affected by the activities being applied for.

-9. Exchange of information
+8. Exchange of information

-- 9.1 Licensing Authorities are required to include in their policy statement, the principles to be applied by the Authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act.
+- 8.1 Licensing Authorities are required to include in their policy statement, the principles to be applied by the Authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act.
 These other persons are:

 - A constable or Police Force

 - An Enforcement Officer

 - A Licensing Authority

 - HMRC

 - The first Tier Tribunal

 - The Secretary of State

-- 9.2 This Licensing Authority confirms that it will act in accordance with the relevant legislation and guidance from the Commission as well as any relevant regulations issued by the Secretary of State under the powers provided for by the act.
+- 8.1 This Licensing Authority confirms that it will act in accordance with the relevant legislation and guidance from the Commission as well as any relevant regulations issued by the Secretary of State under the powers provided for by the act.
 The Licensing Authority recognises it will have a key role in providing information to the Gambling Commission and will provide information to the Commission to assist it in carrying out its functions.

-- 9.3 Information request from the parties outlined above should be made to the Licensing Authority in writing, setting out clearly what information is required and the reason the information is required.
-The requirements of the Data Protection Act 1998 and the General Data Protection Regulations 2018 will be complied with.
-Freedom of information requests can be submitted via freedom.information@lewisham.gov.uk.
+- 8.2 Information requests from the parties outlined above should be made to the Licensing Authority in writing, setting out clearly what information is required and the reason the information is required.
+The requirements of the Data Protection Act 2018 and the UK GDPR will be complied with.
+The privacy notice for the Council's Safer Communities Service can be viewed at